-This summer, Geological Survey of Denmark and Greenland (GEUS) will undertake an expedition to Camp Century planned for July 12 to August 9 to initiate the Camp Century Climate Monitoring Programme established by the Danish Government in agreement with the Greenland Government.
+This summer, Geological Survey of Denmark and Greenland (GEUS) will undertake an expedition to Camp Century planned for July 12 to August 9 to initiate the Camp Century Climate Monitoring Programme established by the Danish Government in agreement with the Government of Greenland.

 During this expedition, a science team will install an automated climate station that transmits meteorological observations back to Copenhagen by satellite.
 This climate station will also measure ice temperatures down to at least 55 m depth below the surface.
 Together, these metrological and glaciological observations will allow real-time observation of any meltwater production at the site.